Brian-Pho/Textbook-Notes/_posts/books/2019-02-01-57-ways-to-screw-up-grad-school.md

 ## Starting Out

-- Questions:
+- Questions to ask yourself
-  - Why you want to go to grad school?
+  - Why do you want to go to graduate school?
-  - What you would like to get out of the experience?
+  - What would you like to get out of the experience?
-  - What kinds of jobs you can get with your graduate degree?
+  - What kinds of jobs can you get with your graduate degree?
-- Think in both the immediate and the long term
+- Think in both the immediate term and the long term
-- Contact the graduate chairs of the programs that you're interested in
+- Contact the graduate chairs of the programs you're interested in
-- It's preferable to not do all of your degrees at the same university
+- It's preferable to not have all of your degrees at the same university
 - You need to show that you're a good fit for the program
 - Identify potential supervisors beforehand
 - If you have multiple offers, tell each university's graduate chair about it
 - The PhD must be funded
 - Don't major in interdisciplinary studies as that's too general
-- Go to UofC writing center for help on Statement of Purpose (SOP)
+- Go to your university's writing center for help on writing your Statement of Purpose (SOP)
 - Use the university's resources for writing, job searching, resume writing, and career advice
 - Keep applying for grants and scholarships in graduate school